 14 Feb, Ps 50:1-6.
 [Commissioning of WVUC at Pearce.]
 The cantor will be presenting Psalms for All Season 50C, a song from the Iona Community and Wild Goose.

-[Note: arrangements from this date, including whether a psalm is sung, will be subject to joint planning and leadership deliberations in the newly merged Woden Valley congregations.]
+[Note: arrangements from this date, including whether a psalm is sung, will be subject to joint planning and leadership deliberations in the newly merged Woden Valley congregations.
+Venue in March up to Good Friday is Pearce, then Curtin in April.]

 7 Mar, Ps 19.
-TiS 7 (‘The sky tells the story of God’) and PFAS 19C (‘Through the witness of creation’ in a swinging 6/8) are good possibilities.
+[NO sung psalm at WVUC] TiS 7 (‘The sky tells the story of God’) and PFAS 19C (‘Through the witness of creation’ in a swinging 6/8) are good possibilities.

 International Women’s Day, which lands near this date, might also be appropriately recognised with songs by women, a canticle such as the Magnificat and Hannah’s song, or a chant by Hildegard von Bingen.

 14 Mar, Ps 107:1-3, 17-22.
-A three-part refrain by Everett from The Emergent Psalter may not be possible under anticipated restrictive conditions.
+A three-part refrain by Everett from The Emergent Psalter may now be possible under improving conditions.

 28 Mar, Ps 118 and 31 [GH].
 PFAS 31C, My times are in your hands, rolls out a series of four short but very apposite apothegms.
 A more folky song in Paul Stookey’s Building Block, with verses suitably paraphrased and scanned, also works very well.